 Notes to Law and Language

-1. This point is actually more complicated than I have said, because a written constitution may itself be created by the linguistic act of a legislature that already has legal power in the system.
+2. This point is actually more complicated than I have said, because a written constitution may itself be created by the linguistic act of a law-making authority that already has legal power in the system.
 But the complication does not matter.

-2. Assuming that the tire is well manufactured—a more complete statement of the first premise that the argument requires would be made by describing the condition of a tire that is not bald.
+5. Assuming that the tire is well manufactured.
+A more complete statement of the first premise that the argument requires could be made by describing the condition of a tire that is not bald.